Leejiaxing/GAMT/README.md

-# MSSAMixup
+# GAMT
-Multi-scale Self-attention Mixup for Graph Classification
+Graph Attention Mixup Transformer for Graph Classification.
+Accepted by ICONIP 2022

 # How to run
 python main.py --dataset